sudoharun/sudoharun/README.md

 I am based in the West Midlands, England.

-I used Arch Linux and Hyprland on my main computer for a long time (about a year), but now I use Fedora with KDE Plasma.
+I used Arch Linux and Hyprland on my main computer for a long time (about a year), then Fedora with KDE Plasma, but now I use Arch Linux again with KDE Plasma.

 ***